 • NR 2.1.
 Reduce non-point nutrient runoff into lakes and streams.
-Maintaining the water quality in area lakes and streams helps preserve a high-quality aquatic ecosystem.
+Maintaining the water quality in the town's lakes and streams helps preserve a high-quality aquatic ecosystem.
 Since most of the streams contain a naturally reproductive trout fishery, their tolerance for nutrient-enrichment is extremely limited.
 Nutrient loads raise water temperature, contributing to the growth of excessive aquatic vegetation including invasive species.
 When these conditions exist, opportunities for quality water-based recreation (boating and swimming as well as fishing) are greatly diminished.
 Additionally, particularly for shoreline residents, poor surface water quality adversely impacts the aesthetic values of the water resource and can lead to decreased property values.

-- Encourage farmers to use best farm management practices (i.e. fertilizer use/timing, no-till planting, contour plowing, fencing water bodies from livestock, re-establishing windbreaks). - Encourage UWEX to provide growers with appropriate educational materials on best management practices. - Encourage farmers to explore organic farming. - Control storm water runoff from construction activities and impervious surfaces. - Provide an informational fact sheet that describes new techniques for storm water management. - Enforce mandatory construction site erosion requirements. - Incorporate storm water runoff and detention requirements from impervious surfaces such as building footprints, parking areas, and other hardscapes as specific site criteria in the building permit application. - Maintain a buffer of native vegetation along shorelines and wetlands. - Support county efforts regarding the establishment of a building setback requirement from designated wetland areas. - Support county efforts regarding the enforcement of current regulations regarding shoreline vegetation removal. - o Minimize nutrient contributions from private on-site septic systems. - Support county efforts to discourage development in areas poorly suited for on-site waste disposal by using available regulatory tools to protect critical areas from development.
+- Encourage farmers to use best farm management practices (i.e. fertilizer use/timing, no-till planting, contour plowing, fencing water bodies from livestock, re-establishing windbreaks). - Provide growers with appropriate educational materials on best management practices. - Encourage farmers to explore organic farming.

+- Control storm water runoff from construction activities and impervious surfaces. - Provide an informational fact sheet that describes new techniques for storm water management. - Enforce mandatory construction site erosion requirements. - Incorporate storm water runoff and detention requirements from impervious surfaces such as building footprints, parking areas, and other hardscapes as specific site criteria in the building permit application. - Continue to maintain a buffer of native vegetation along shorelines and wetlands. - Encourage the County to consider increasing the current 50 foot buffer requirement for wetlands to 100 feet. - Enforce current regulations regarding shoreline vegetation removal. - Minimize nutrient contributions from private on-site septic systems. - Discourage development in areas poorly suited for on-site waste disposal by using available regulatory tools to protect critical areas from development. - Monitor the effectiveness of individual systems by requiring periodic testing of all on-site systems and mandatory inspections at the time of all ownership transfers.